andrewliao11/Deep-Reinforcement-Learning-Survey/README.md

 # Deep Reinforcement Learning survey
+This paper list is a bit different from others.
+I'll put some of my opinion and summary on it.
+However, to understand the whole paper, you still have to read it by yourself!
 ## Papers
   - **Deep Reinforcement Learning with Double Q-learning**, Hado van Hasselt, Arthur Guez, David Silver, [[AAAI 2016]](http://arxiv.org/abs/1509.06461)
       - deal with overestimation of Q-values